Installing and running Sopel

 the owner of a username.
 This is configurable in Sopel with these settings:

-Want to learn how to write modules for Sopel?
+Want to learn how to write plugins for Sopel?
 Continue to the tutorial!

 Just want to play around with your new IRC bot?
 Read more usage articles!